You are here

 - Healthcare providers with medical staff membership or other credentials to practice at University clinical sites

-- Volunteers working at the University on business unrelated to the University
+- Volunteers working at the University on business unrelated to the IRB

 - "Unaffiliated" individuals include:

-The IRB offices maintain IRB rosters.
+The IRB offices maintain IRB rosters and submits updates to UMOR.
 UMOR registers each IRB with OHRP and updates registrations as needed.

 The IRB must possess sufficient knowledge of the local research context to fulfill its review responsibilities under federal regulations and this OM.
 To supplement this knowledge, the IRB may, in its discretion, invite individuals with competence in special areas to assist in the review of issues that require expertise beyond or in addition to that available on the IRB.
 SOPs must include provisions that: